The Most Sophisticated Performance Enhancement Assessment of its Kind.

 Who Would Benefit?

-TAIS is most widely used in sports, in the evaluation and training of high school, college, Olympic and professional athletes around the world.
+TAIS is most widely used in team-building contexts such as high-performance sports, in the evaluation and training of high school, college, Olympic and professional athletes around the world.
 TAIS is also being used in business, and by the military and police forces to optimize performance under pressure.

 An inventory of style, not ability or intelligence